margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 *Do I still believe this?*
 I find nature to be calming, and refreshing.
 I particulary enjoyed nature in Charlottesville while rowing, the farmland in Georgia, and the country and rivers in West Virginia, Kentucky, and Tennessee.
 [2021]

+I also believe that the land belongs to everyone, and that we all share the same ancestry, rooted in God.
+[2021]

 ## Spirituality ##
 *I believe* "God is all and God is good" [in 2009, 2010]